Anthei0774/Advent-of-Code-2020/README.md

 ### --- Day 4: Passport Processing ---

 **Part 1-2:**
 Reading this problem reminded me of [Papers, please!](https://www.youtube.com/watch?v=6RHH7M4siPM&t=5m6s&ab_channel=GameMaker%27sToolkit).
 The solution is to get good structure for the passports and then checking each one against the rules.
-I was not an interesting problem, because no logic or thinking was needed to solve it.
+This was not an interesting problem, because no logic or thinking was needed to solve it.

 ### --- Day 5: Binary Boarding ---